 When it comes to vitamin C, did you know that this important antioxidant also plays a role in skin health?

-It is thought to play a role in the synthesis of collagen, a protein that can help minimize wrinkles and enhance skin elasticity, according to Kane.
+According to Kane, it is thought to play a role in synthesizing collagen, a protein that can help minimize wrinkles and enhance skin elasticity.

 Why spend money on anti-aging serums when you can just drink a glass of orange juice to improve your skin?

 You won’t feel as full as you would after eating an orange:

 Here’s the deal: A one-cup meal of orange has about 4.3 grams of fiber, whereas one cup of orange juice contains only about.2 grams, indicating that it digests faster.

 This is why, according to Miller, you won’t feel extremely full after drinking orange juice.
 Not only that, but fiber is vital for intestinal health and helps to limit sugar absorption, keeping blood sugar and energy levels in check, according to Kane.

 Ayesha further claims that because orange juice is less satiating (due to a lack of fiber), you’re more prone to consume more than you require.

 According to Miller, this can be a problem because orange juice has more calories, carbs, and sugar per serving than the fruit itself.